wagtail/wagtail/docs/advanced_topics/amp.rst

         url(r'', include(wagtail_urls)),
     ]

-After this, there shouldn't be any noticable difference to the AMP version of the site.
+After this, there shouldn't be any noticeable difference to the AMP version of the site.

 Write a template context processor so that AMP state can be checked in templates